Skip to content

 Library database users are asked for their Library card number to ensure that only authorized users have access.
 Database vendors do not have access to any user records or information.

-The Library and the Library System work with a variety of partners to provide e-content (e.g. e-books, e-audios, e-music, e-videos, e-magazines) to users.
+The Library and the Library System work with a variety of partners to provide e-content (e.g. e-books, e-audiobooks, e-music, e-videos, e-magazines) to users.
 Prior to checking out any of the Library’s e-content users should read the privacy policy of the company that is providing the service.

 Wireless Access